-The supplemental air bag warning light, displaying in the instrument panel, monitors the circuits of the supplemental front air bag, supplemental side air bag (if so equipped) and pre-tensioner seat belt systems.
-The circuits monitored by the supplemental air bag warning light are the diagnosis sensor unit, satellite sensors, front air bag modules, side air bag modules, pretensioner seat belts and all related wiring.
+The supplemental air bag warning light, displaying in the instrument panel, monitors the circuits of the supplemental front air bag, supplemental side air bag and curtain air bag (if so equipped) and pre-tensioner seat belt systems.
+The circuits monitored by the supplemental air bag warning light are the diagnosis sensor unit, satellite sensors, front air bag modules, side air bag modules, curtain air bag modules, pre-tensioner seat belts and all related wiring.

-When the ignition key is in the ON or START

-position, the supplemental air bag warning light illuminates for about 7 seconds and then turns off.
+When the ignition key is in the ON or START position, the supplemental air bag warning light illuminates for about 7 seconds and then turns off.
 This means the system is operational.

-If any of the following conditions occur, the supplemental front air bag, supplemental side air bag (if so equipped) and pretensioner seat belt systems need servicing:
+If any of the following conditions occur, the supplemental front air bag, supplemental side air bag and curtain air bag (if so equipped) and pre-tensioner seat belt systems need servicing: